qooxdoo/qooxdoo/documentation/manual/source/pages/development/debugging.rst

 qx.core.Init.getApplication()
 -----------------------------

-In your running app, the singlton ``Init`` object provides you with the ``getApplication()`` method, to access the root object of your application.
+In your running app, the singleton ``Init`` object provides you with the ``getApplication()`` method, to access the root object of your application.
 All members and sub-members that you have attached to your application class in your code are accessible this way.

 ::